CODDDE/ember-cli-apiblueprint/README.md

 E.G: `ember g api-hasmany post --to=blog`

-This means that a new `relationshipName.apib` file will be added in the `api-groups/modelToAddRelationship/relationships` folder, in this case a new `comment.apib` will be added in the `api-groups/post/relationships` folder.
+This means that a new `relationshipName.apib` file will be added in the `api-groups/modelToAddRelationship/relationships` folder, in this case a new `posts.apib` will be added in the `api-groups/blog/relationships` folder.

 This would be the generated endpoint to get the `posts` of a `blog`:
 `/blog/{id}/relationships/posts` that MUST return an array